2/18th Battalion (Australia): Malayan campaign

 Establishing themselves along the Mersing–Jemaluang road, 'D' Company was deployed to the north on the western side of the road as the lookout force, while 'B' Company was positioned further to the south on the opposite side of the road.
 South of them, 'A' Company formed the blocking force, with their position stretched across the road oriented to the north.
 Behind them, 'C' Company was positioned in reserve, further south.
 The plan had been for the ambush to be sprung during the day, but the Japanese advance had proceeded more slowly than thought, and it was not until after dark that they entered the ambush site.
-In order to inflict as many casualties as possible, the Japanese force, which was estimated to be battalion-sized, was allowed to pass through 'D' and 'B' Companies.
+To inflict as many casualties as possible, the Japanese force, which was estimated to be battalion-sized, was allowed to pass through 'D' and 'B' Companies.
 By 3:00 am they came up against 'A' Company's blocking position and the ambush was finally initiated.
 Devastating indirect fire from artillery and mortars inflicted heavy casualties on the Japanese; however, as the northernmost company—'D'—turned south to attack the Japanese from the rear, they came up against determined resistance from a force of Japanese that had managed to infiltrate the ambush site and dig in on a small feature to the east of the estate's pig farm, north of 'B' Company.
 This effectively cut them off from the rest of the battalion.

 Fighting raged throughout the early morning as 'B' Company vainly attempted to assist the cut-off 'D' Company.
 Varley decided to launch a counterattack with 'A' Company, but at 8:00 am the order to withdraw came from brigade headquarters, cancelling the attack.
 Covered by the reserve company, 'A' and some of 'B' Company were able to break contact and fall back.
 'D' Company, along with those of 'B' Company that were still isolated and in contact, had to be left to fight their way back to the battalion's lines.
 By the time they arrived, there were only enough men left to form one platoon.
 The 2/18th's losses in this action amounted to about 90 men killed, wounded or missing.
 Japanese losses are unknown, but are thought to be significant and they were unable to take Jemaluang for two more days.